Dreadknight: Fictional character biography

 Bram Velsing is a Latverian scientist, unsatisfied with serving Doctor Doom whom he referred to as a "grotesque mockery of a man" and thought himself as his superior.
-Upon learning of Velsing's treacherous ideals, Doom uses a bio-fusion device to graft a skull-like metal helmet to Velsing's head, scarring him as a way to make him even with Doom.
+Upon learning of Velsing's treacherous ideals, Doom grafts a skull-like metal helmet to his head using a Bio-Fusor device, scarring him as a way to make him even with Doom.
 Velsing flees and comes under the care of Victoria Frankenstein, who nurses him back to health at Castle Frankenstein.
-The character gains a variety of weapons and rides the "Hellhorse", a mutated bat-winged flying black horse genetically engineered from Nathan Garrett's flying white horse by Victoria Frankenstein.
-Calling himself the Dreadknight, the character attempts to force more resources from Frankenstein to defeat Doctor Doom, only to be defeated by Iron Man and Frankenstein's Monster.
+Velsing gains a variety of weapons and rides the "Hellhorse", a bat-winged horse created by Victoria Frankenstein using the Black Knight's horse Aragorn.
+Calling himself Dreadknight, Velsing attempts to force more resources from Frankenstein to defeat Doom, only to be defeated by Iron Man and Frankenstein's Monster and rendered comatose.

 Dreadknight is revived by the mystical villains Morgan Le Fay and Mordred and menaced Captain Britain, Victoria Bentley, and Sean Dolan, but is defeated by Dane Whitman.

-Dreadknight appeared as a member of Wizard's latest incarnation of the Frightful Four alongside Trapster and Man-Bull.
-In their attempt to capture a physicist named Dr. Cargill, the Frightful Four were defeated by Spider-Man and Dr. Cargill's daughter Turbine.
+Dreadknight appears as a member of Wizard's incarnation of the Frightful Four alongside Trapster and Man-Bull.
+In their attempt to capture a physicist named Dr. Cargill, the Frightful Four were defeated by Spider-Man and Cargill's daughter Turbine.

-Dreadknight was among the villains that attended the wedding of Absorbing Man and Titania.
-He fled when She-Hulk crashed the wedding.

-Hawkeye impersonated Dreadknight in order to get close to the Thunderbolts.

-Following Doctor Doom's apparent death at the hands of Onslaught, Dreadknight briefly takes over Latveria and battles Spider-Man, where he is defeated by him.

-During the Dark Reign storyline, Quasimodo researched Dreadknight amongst other villains for Norman Osborn.
-When researching Dreadknight, Quasimodo considered him to be a poor, pitiful creature.

-Dreadknight later appeared fighting Tony Stark and apparently still resenting Doctor Doom.
-Iron Man defeated Dreadknight, while the Hellhorse flew off without him.
+Dreadknight battles Iron Man while working for and still resenting Doctor Doom, but is defeated and the Hellhorse leaves him him.

+During the "One World Under Doom" storyline, Dreadknight joins Mad Thinker's incarnation of the Masters of Evil and assists them in invading the Impossible City while still resenting Doctor Doom.
+After Sam Wilson's Captain America form had the Man-Slayer's "Suit" form plug into the computer to extract Black Panther, Mad Thinker sent Dreadknight after them while alerting the other Masters of Evil members.
+While pursuing them on Hellhorse, Dreadknight is knocked down by a radio tower's extending arm.
+Sam Wilson threw Dreadknight down a vent as Mister Hyde shows up.
+While Sam Wilson and Black Panther are fighting Mad Thinker in his Super-Adaptoid armor, the Impossible City's suit extension takes control of Dreadknight and puts the Impossible City under a hard reset.

 Powers and abilities

+Bram Velsing is a gifted scientist with skills as an engineer.

+Equipment

 Dreadknight wears a steel alloy body armor granting him superhuman strength and durability.
 He uses a power lance capable of projecting energy blasts; electrified steel cable bolas; miniature missiles; and also uses a carbon dioxide pistol that fires concentrated nerve gas which can render opponents unconscious or kill them.
-Bram Velsing is also a gifted scientist with skills as an engineer.

-Dreadknight rides the "Hellhorse", a mutated flying black horse with sharp teeth, a razor-barbed mane, bat-like wings, talons, and a dragon-like tail.
-It was genetically engineered by Victoria Frankenstein from the flying white horse that was used by Nathan Garrett, the villainous version of the Black Knight.
+Dreadknight rides the "Hellhorse", a demonic mutated horse.

 Other versions

+Mini Marvels

+In the Mini-Marvels reality, Dreadknight is depicted as a child.